00Fjongl/js-extra/Minification/page.md

 //rename files to A.html, B.html, and C.html
 console.log('CAB'['ab'.indexOf(file)+1]+'.html')
-//rename queries to A, B, and C console.log((file||'C')+'.html')
+//also rename queries to A, B, and C console.log((file||'C')+'.html')
 ```